 JUST IN: Brown Shooting Suspect Still on the Loose After Killing 2 People

 The shooter remains on the loose, Smiley said.
-Local police said the suspect is a male, but no other details were shared.
-He also declined to share any details on the victims of the attack when asked by a reporter.
+Local police said the suspect is a male and was wearing black, but no other details were shared.
+Smiley declined to share any details on the victims when asked by a reporter.

 Brown University warned students via its text alert system to “lock doors, silence phones, and stay hidden until further notice.”